Taco salad makes a delicious quick-fix supper or game day meal! This recipe comes together in minutes!

 - 4-5 tablespoons canola oil, divided

-- 1 pound lean ground beef, browned, crumbled and drained
+- 1 pound ground beef, browned, crumbled and drained

 - 2 tablespoons taco seasoning mix